fastify/csrf-protection/README.md

 ### `fastify.csrfProtection(request, reply, next)`

 A hook that you can use for protecting routes or entire plugins from CSRF attacks.
-Generally, we recommend to use a `onRequest` hook, but if you are sending the token via the request body, then you must use a `preValidation` or `preHandler` hook.
+Generally, we recommend using an `onRequest` hook, but if you are sending the token via the request body, then you must use a `preValidation` or `preHandler` hook.

 ```js